-As discussed above, through December 31, 2011, Sempra Renewables used what is referred to as the flow-through method of accounting in which the investment tax credits associated with a project are recognized as a reduction of tax expense in the year in which capacity is placed in service.
+As discussed above under "Change in Accounting Principle," through December 31, 2011, Sempra Renewables used what is referred to as the flow-through method of accounting in which the investment tax credits associated with a project are recognized as a reduction of tax expense in the year in which capacity is placed in service.
 Starting in the first quarter of 2012, Sempra Renewables adopted the deferral method of accounting for these projects.
 Under this methodology, instead of recognizing the investment tax credit, Sempra Renewables reduced the book basis of the asset by the amount of the tax credit.
 This resulted in lower book depreciation, but higher income tax expense.
 Therefore, over time total earnings will be equal under the deferred method when compared to the flow-through method.
 This change in accounting principle was applied retrospectively in the first quarter of 2012.

-Our plan for assets placed into service in 2012 includes assets that were under construction in 2011.
-We have used grant accounting for these assets in anticipation of applying for cash grants.
+We have used grant accounting for certain assets placed into service in 2012, including assets that were under construction in 2011, in anticipation of applying for cash grants.
 Grant accounting for cash grants is very similar to the deferral method of accounting for investment tax credits, the primary difference being the recording of a grant receivable instead of an income tax receivable.

-In 2012, we anticipate that our effective income tax rate will be approximately 28% compared to 30% in 2011, excluding income tax and pretax items that cannot be reliably forecasted, as discussed in Note 5 of the Notes to Condensed Consolidated Financial Statements herein.
-This decrease is primarily as a result of higher planned renewable income tax credits and deferred income tax benefits related to renewable energy projects; offset by decreased favorable income tax deductions for self-developed software costs and higher U.S. income tax on non-U.S. non-operating activity due to the expiration of the look-through rule, as we discuss below.
+In 2012, we anticipate that our effective income tax rate will be approximately 26% compared to 30% in 2011, excluding income tax and pretax items that cannot be reliably forecasted, as discussed in Note 5 of the Notes to Condensed Consolidated Financial Statements herein.
+This decrease is primarily as a result of higher planned renewable income tax credits, higher deferred income tax benefits related to renewable energy projects, and higher income tax benefits due to the change for income tax purposes allowing certain capitalized utility plant fixed asset repairs to be deducted from taxable income when incurred; offset by decreased favorable income tax deductions for self-developed software costs and higher U.S. income tax on non-U.S. non-operating activity due to the expiration of the look-through rule, as we discuss below.

 In the years 2013 through 2016, we are currently projecting that our effective income tax rate will be, excluding income tax items that cannot be reliably forecasted, approximately 30% to 32%.
-This increase in effective income tax rates is primarily due to: projected increases in pretax income; decreases in favorable income tax deductions for self-developed software costs; increases in the amount by which book depreciation exceeds normalized tax depreciation; and lower exclusions from income for the equity portion of AFUDC.
-These projected effective tax rates do not include any impact from a possible repatriation of future earnings from our Mexican and Peruvian subsidiaries.
+This increase in effective income tax rates is primarily due to projected increases in pretax income, decreases in favorable income tax deductions for self-developed software costs, increases in the amount by which book depreciation exceeds normalized tax depreciation, and lower exclusions from income for the equity portion of AFUDC.

+The projected effective tax rates above do not include any impact from a possible repatriation of future earnings from our Mexican and Peruvian subsidiaries.
 If we were to repatriate future non-U.S. earnings, as we discuss below, the rates would increase accordingly.

-SDG&E's income tax expense increased in the three months ended June 30, 2012 primarily due to higher pretax income, offset by a lower effective income tax rate.
+SDG&E's income tax expense decreased in the three months ended September 30, 2012 primarily due to a lower effective income tax rate.
 The lower effective tax rate was primarily due to: